San Francisco Sexual Abuse Attorneys

 A National Center for Policy Analysis study showed that 15 out of 16 rapists never go to jail.
 This may be in part because many assaults are never reported.
 It may also be because many rape survivors do not know their rights, especially if they were assaulted by someone in a position of power such as a teacher, priest, boss or physician.
 The perpetrators may have support from the school, church, workplace, etc., and receive legal counsel.
 The victims need representation to fight back.

-Walker, Hamilton & Koenig, LLP provides representation to sexual assault victims of all ages.
+Walker, Hamilton & Kearns, LLP provides representation to sexual assault victims of all ages.
 Depending on the specifics of your case, we may be able to file a civil suit against the perpetrator.
 Even if you did not press criminal charges, a civil suit may be possible.
 This is one way to hold the attacker accountable for his or her actions.
 Please call our office or contact us online to schedule a free consultation with our San Francisco sexual abuse lawyers.

 The Need for Compensation